-Another note.
-Yes, another note about the diseases going around your kids’ school.
-Whooping Cough.
+Another email.
+Yes, another email about the diseases going around your kids’ school.
+Croup.
 Strep.
-Stomach bug.
+Flu.
 RSV - Respiratory syncytial virus.
 Just seeing the words is enough to send mommies and daddies into a panic.
-The CDC announced that RSV results in an average of 57,527 hospitalizations among little ones younger than five each year in the United States.
-So what do you do to help ensure your family is safe?
+The CDC announced that RSV results in an average of 57,527 hospitalizations among little ones younger than five each year in the US.
+So how do you help ensure your family is safe?

 Understand Indoor Air Pollution

-The CDC warns that poor indoor air quality can lead to lung diseases such as asthma and also cause headaches, dry eyes, and fatigue.
-Additionally, the American College of Allergists report that 50% of all diseases are either caused or intensified by polluted indoor air.
-The Texas DSHS said that air within homes and buildings can be two to five times more polluted than outdoor air, and in severe cases, 1000 times more polluted.
+The CDC warns that poor indoor air quality can result in lung diseases such as asthma and also cause headaches, dry eyes, and tiredness.
+In fact, the American College of Allergists report that 50% of all diseases are either caused or intensified by polluted indoor air.
+The Texas DSHS reported that air within homes and buildings can be two to five times more polluted than outdoor air, and in serious cases, 1000 times more polluted.
 There are two leading causes of poor indoor air quality: